-Since Isohemp blocks and EcoCleaner system are already ecodesigned, only little improvements can be done to lower their environmental impact, except the replacement of electricity from grid by on-site photovoltaic panels for the EcoCleaner to supply the electricity necessary to operate the machine.
+Isohemp blocks and EcoCleaner system were already ecodesigned, only little improvements can be done to lower their environmental impact, except the replacement of electricity from grid by on-site photovoltaic panels for the EcoCleaner to supply the electricity necessary to operate the machine.

 Anyway, LCA confirms the judicious choices for their designs.
-On the contrary, Acoustix panel process is quite old and can only get better.
-That's why focus is made on this case study.